I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

-Whether it is a birthday party, school function, formal event, wedding party or a quaint little gathering at someone's home – this post discusses some of the good ways to be the center of attention at a party.
+Whether it is a birthday party, school function, formal event, wedding party, or a quaint little gathering at someone's home—this article discusses some of the good ways to be the center of attention at a party.

 Tips for Guys